mohit5it9/bvt-v2/README.md

     - Obtain the `SHIPPABLE_API_TOKEN` from your `systemSettings`/`systemConfigs` and populate it.
     - Obtain the `GITHUB_ACCESS_TOKEN_OWNER` from Github and populate it.
 2. Run `./base`.
 This will bring up the test container.
-3. Run `./test.sh local`.
+3. Run `./local.sh`.
 This will run the tests in the build container.